tirthraj07/Lisp-Tutorial/README.md

 ### Step 3: Open VS Code and download the `Common Lisp` extension

-### Step 4: Create a new life "demo.lisp" and copy the following code and save
+### Step 4: Create a new file "demo.lisp" and copy the following code and save
 ```lisp
 ; Demo Code